Carl Sagan: Naturalism

 Late in his life, Sagan's books elaborated on his naturalistic view of the world.
-In The Demon-Haunted World, he presented tools for testing arguments and detecting fallacious or fraudulent ones, essentially advocating the wide use of critical thinking and of the scientific method.
-The compilation Billions and Billions: Thoughts on Life and Death at the Brink of the Millennium, published in 1997 after Sagan's death, contains essays written by him, on topics such as his views on abortion, and also an essay by his widow, Ann Druyan, about the relationship between his agnostic and freethinking beliefs and his death.
+Billions and Billions: Thoughts on Life and Death at the Brink of the Millennium, published posthumously, contains essays written by him on such topics as his views on abortion; it also contains an essay by Ann Druyan about the relationship between his agnostic and freethinking beliefs and his death.